RufaelDev/EventMessageTrackSamples/README.md

 the set of active events changes.

-Only the conceptial conversion from DASHEvents to samples is covered, this code does not write any MP4, DASH, ISOBM-FF compliant files.
+Only the conceptial conversion from DASHEvents to samples is covered, this code does not write any MP4, DASH, ISO-BMFF compliant files.

-Libraries or code writing such files may include the provided function to detect sample boundaries and contents and implement the conversion.
+Libraries or code writing such compliant content may include the provided function to detect sample boundaries and contents and implement the conversion.